The Avada Live Interface

 Page Areas Outside The Builder

-There are also areas of the page that are not directly editable in Avada Builder, as their content is generated via the Global Options, or other areas of WordPress.
-These are areas like the Header, the Footer, Sidebars, and Sliding Bars.
+There are also areas of the page that are not directly editable in Avada Builder, as their content is generated via the Avada Global Options or other areas of WordPress.
+These are areas such as the Header, Footer, Sidebars, and Sliding Bars.

-In Avada Live, there are a series of icons to these areas, to enable fast access to these areas in WordPress or Avada to make changes.
+In Avada Live, there is a series of icons in these areas to enable fast access to them in WordPress or Avada for making changes.

 • Header Control Icons (from the left): Edit Header Layout, Edit Logo, Edit Main Menu, Add Slider, Add Page Title Bar.
-If you have a Page Title Bar or Slider on the Page, these icons will not be on this bar, but instead, relevant icons will be on the Page Title Bar and Slider respectively.
+If you have a Page Title Bar or a Slider on the Page, these icons will not appear on this bar; instead, the relevant icons will appear on the Page Title Bar and the Slider, respectively.

 • Header Layout – If your site has a Custom Header Layout, then there will be a single icon to enable you to edit the active Header Layout Section directly from the page.
-This will be the same for Page Title Bars, and Footers.
+This will apply to Page Title Bars and Footers.

 Footer Control Icons